 A standard setup for a Senegalese community garden is to have a centralized well that feeds several cisterns located through the garden.
-Solar pumps are established to draw up water and fill the reservoir attached to the well.
-This reservoir then gravity feeds water to cisterns throughout the garden.
-From here, the gardeners fill up buckets at waist-height cisterns closest to their vegetable plot.
+Solar pumps are installed to draw up water and fill the reservoir attached to the well.
+This reservoir then gravity feeds water to waist-height cisterns located throughout the garden.
+From here, the gardeners fill up buckets at the cisterns closest to their vegetable plot.

-On private farms, solar powered pumps are used to draw water from wells and distribute to water tanks atop towers.
-Gravity-fed systems rely on the height of the water to provide pressure for adequate water flow.
+In drip systems, solar pumps are used to transfer water from shallow wells and up into elevated water tanks.
+Gravity-fed irrigation lines that feed off the tanks then rely on the height of the water to provide adequate pressure for water flow.

 There is no shortage of sunlight during the vegetable-growing season in Senegal, and there is enough solar energy to supply all the water demand.
-With an efficient flow rate, there is less risk of drying up the well through over-pumping and drawdown.
-This is an example featuring the essence of solar pumping as a technology that has a big impact on productivity.
+And with an efficient flow rate, there is less risk of drying up the well through over-pumping and drawdown.

-Case 2: Solar Powered Water Pumps for Iowa Cattle Ranchers
+Case 2: Off-Grid Solar Powered Water Pumps for Iowa Cattle Ranchers

 In Cherokee County, Iowa, cattle rancher Dick Lester found that solar was the best solution for his watering needs on a 650-acre pasture.

-Lester’s system uses a solar array of eight 175-watt panels.
-These panels power a pump that draws water from the creek and delivers it through 4600 feet of pipe and up to 150 feet to fill three large tanks.
-The watering system uses fill valves to signal the pump on and off based on the water level in the tanks.
+After considering the alternatives, Lester installed an array of eight 175-watt solar panels.
+These panels power a pump that draws water from the creek and then delivers it through 4,600 feet of pipe and up to 150 feet to fill each of three large tanks.
+Fill valves switch the pump on and off based on the water level in the tanks.

 This is a great example of how solar power can be used to supply water on demand.
 Also, by storing plenty of water in the tanks, there is no need to have batteries for times when there is a lack of solar power.

 Systems like this one have picked up a lot of traction at ranches across the US.
-With cost-share programs like those offered by the NRCS and other rural resource organizations, this is the best deal for livestock watering.
+And with cost-share programs like those offered by the NRCS and other rural resource organizations, this is the best deal for livestock watering.